nicholaides/emberashes.com/source/_posts/2012-12-23-getters-and-setters-in-ember-dot-js.markdown

 ## ur doin it wrong

-The above structure for a getter+setter property is standard and is the what's prescribed by the Ember.js documentation.
-However, it has a fatal flaw.
-The following example will demonstrate.
+The above structure for a getter+setter property is standard and is what the Ember.js documentation prescribes.
+But, it has a fatal flaw as the following example will demonstrate.

 What if the `firstName` property is also a getter+setter?
 Let's say, as a contrived example, that because of some new regulatory legislation we are not legally allowed to collect first names, only first initials.
 We might make our `firstName` property look like this: